greenelab/deep-review/sections/04_study.md

 simple conservation or laborious experimental techniques, with only moderate sensitivity and specificity.
-For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers and repressors.
+For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers, and repressors.

-The complex nature of CREs (and our ignorance at to what are the important features of them) therefore seems a good subject for deep learning approaches.
+The complex nature of CREs (and our ignorance at to what are the important features of them) is therefore a good subject for deep learning approaches.
 Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@doi:10.1016/S0097-8485(96)80015-5].
-Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
+Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or formal benchmarks.
 We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.

 Most broadly, Kelley et al. [@doi:10.1101/gr.200535.115] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
 (Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpretability approach (analogous to in silico mutagenesis [@doi:10.1093/nar/gkm238]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+This study also featured a useful interpretability approach (analogous to *in silico* mutagenesis [@doi:10.1093/nar/gkm238]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

-Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of Convolutional Neural Networks in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
+Umarov et al. [@doi:10.1371/journal.pone.0171410] demonstrated the use of CNNs in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
 While some results were achieved over bacterial promoters (which are considerably simpler in structure), surprisingly roughly similar performance was found for human promoters.
 This work also included a promising and simple method for interpretability (randomly substituting bases in a recognized promoter region, then checking for a change in recognition) that would be useful to exploit more widely.

 Xu et al. [@doi:10.1109/BIBM.2016.7822593] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity